Most people who fled California wildfire allowed to go home

-The blaze had blackened more than 6½ square miles of the rugged Santa Ynez Mountains, but most of that acreage was scorched in its first hours Monday.
+The blaze had blackened more than 6.5 square miles (16.8 square kilometers) of the rugged Santa Ynez Mountains, but most of that acreage was scorched in its first hours Monday.

+The fire was 10 percent contained by Tuesday evening and officials said about 2,400 homes and other buildings remained threatened.

 Fire commanders described a fierce battle that saved homes as the blaze consumed brush in an area that hadn’t burned in 29 years.